Christopher Schuh

 Christopher A. Schuh (born August 4, 1975) is an American metallurgist.
-He is the Danae and Vasilis Salapatas Professor in Metallurgy in the Department of Materials Science and Engineering at the Massachusetts Institute of Technology.
+He is the current dean of the McCormick School of Engineering at Northwestern University.
+Previously, he was the Danae and Vasilis Salapatas Professor in Metallurgy in the Department of Materials Science and Engineering at the Massachusetts Institute of Technology, where he spent 21 years.

 Schuh was elected as a member into the National Academy of Engineering in 2019 for contributions to design science and application of nanocrystalline metals.

 Early life and education

 Schuh was born on August 4, 1975.
 He earned his Bachelor of Science from the University of Illinois at Urbana–Champaign before attending Northwestern University's Robert R. McCormick School of Engineering and Applied Science for his PhD.
 Schuh conducted his postdoctoral fellowship at Lawrence Livermore National Laboratory from 2001 to 2002.

 Career

 Schuh joined the faculty of Materials Science and Engineering at the Massachusetts Institute of Technology in 2002 as an assistant professor.
 Within two years, he was the recipient of the Presidential Early Career Award for Scientists and Engineers for his experimental and theoretical research.
 Schuh was shortly thereafter promoted to associate professor without tenure, during which he co-discovered a safer method for shrinking crystals for metal alloys.
 By 2009, Schuh's research team developed a nickel-tungsten alloy that is considered safer and more durable than chrome.
 He was also granted tenure, and received the 2009 Young Alumnus Award from the University of Illinois at Urbana–Champaign.